ehabqadah/in-situ-processing-datAcron/README.md

 ```
 ```
 ./bin/yarn-session.sh -n 8 -tm 15360 -s 8

 ```

- that allocates 10 Task Managers, with 15 GB of memory and 8 processing slots for each task manger.
+ to allocate 10 Task Managers, with 15 GB of memory and 8 processing slots for each task manger.

 * To run In-situ module: